HarshadRanganathan/ireland-immigration-board/docs/irp.md

 #### **How will I receive my application once processed?**

-The permission stamp will be placed in the in-date passport provided and returned by Registered Post with the IRP card being sent by separate express post
+The permission stamp will be placed in the in-date passport provided and returned by Registered Post with the IRP card being sent by separate express post.

+A tracking number will be shared in email for checking your passport delivery status.

-Last Updated: 15-Aug-2020
+Last Updated: 24-Aug-2020

 ### Travel